-Quick note from Shiv: I’m happy to say that this post was included in one of the PMP books created by Cornelius recently.
+Quick note from Shiv: I’m happy to announce that this post was included in one of the PMP books published by Cornelius Fichtner recently.
 Yay! 🙂

 Trying to remember ITTOs (short for ‘Inputs, Tools and Techniques, and Outputs’) is most stressful task for anyone preparing for PMP exam.